erjosito/ansible-azure-lab/README.md

 **Note:** The first time you run the command you will have to acknowledge the host's authenticity, after that it should run automatically

-**Step 3.** Step 3.
-If you already had VMs in your Azure subscription, they probably didn't pop up in the previous steps in this lab.
+**Step 3.** If you already had VMs in your Azure subscription, they probably didn't pop up in the previous steps in this lab.
 The reason is because when we created the service principal, the scope was set to the resource group.

-Still, you could further refine the inventory script in order to return only the VMs in a certain resource group or a location.
+If your Service Principal was scoped to the subscription though, you could further refine the inventory script in order to return only the VMs in a certain resource group or a location.
 To that purpose, we will modify the .ini file that controls some aspects of `azure\_rm.py`.
 This .ini file is to be located in the same directory as the Python script: `~/ansible/contrib/inventory/azure\_rm.ini`.
 You need to find the line that specifies which resource groups are to be inspected, uncomment it and change it to something like this:

 ```